procurios/ElementQueries/README.md

 ## Browser Support

 This library is used in production (and maintained) by [Procurios](https://procurios.com).
 It's tested on Chrome, Safari, Opera, Firefox and IE7+.
-Internet Explorer uses the native available `onresize` event on elements.
+Internet Explorer uses its native `onresize` event available for elements.

 ## Usage